MicrosoftDocs/dynamics365smb-docs/business-central/about-export-data.md

 ---
-title: Export Your Business Central Data to Excel
+title: Export your Business Central data to Excel
 description: You can export your financial reports and business intelligence data from Business Central to Excel, or open your data in Excel.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
 ms.topic: conceptual
-ms.devlang: al
-ms.search.keywords: analysis, reporting, financial report, business intelligence, BI, Excel ms.search.form: 9901 ms.date: 04/01/2021
+ms.search.keywords: analysis, reporting, financial report, business intelligence, BI, Excel ms.search.form: 9901, ms.date: 05/24/2024
-ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# Export Your Business Data to Excel
+# Export your business data to Excel

 Excel is a powerful tool to work with data.
 From inside [!INCLUDE[prod_short](includes/prod_short.md)], you can open any list in Excel.
 You can even modify data in Excel and then submit it back to [!INCLUDE [prod_short](includes/prod_short.md)].
 The same capability makes it easy for you to take your data with you if you decide to cancel your subscription.

 ## Opening Lists in Excel

 You can open data in Excel from any journal, list, or worksheet.
 You just open the page that you want, and then choose **Open in Excel**.
 For example, open the list of customers (search for **Customers**), and then choose **Open in Excel**.
-Your browser will prompt you to open or save the generated Excel workbook.
+Your browser prompts you to open or save the generated Excel workbook.

 > [!NOTE]
 > Use this option when you do not want to make changes and publish those changes back to [!INCLUDE[prod_short](includes/prod_short.md)].